pretix/pretix-docs/docs/trust/fiscal/denmark.md

 ## pretixPOS

 When operating in Denmark, you need to be able to supply your financial data in the "Standard Audit File for Tax (SAF-T)" format during a tax audit.
-This is not supported by pretix, but might be supported by a bookkeeping system where you can import your data from pretix.
+This is not supported by pretix, but might be supported by a bookkeeping system to which you can import your data from pretix.
 Please consult your attorney or accountant for more information.

-We are not aware of other specific requirements on cash registers in Denmark.
+We are not aware of any other specific requirements on cash registers in Denmark.
 Therefore, we believe pretixPOS can generally be used in Denmark.